YusukeJustinNakajima/SigmaOptimizer/README.md

 Your input is greatly appreciated! 🙌

 ---
 ## 🔮 Future Work
-🔹 **Further optimization of Sigma rule generation**
+🔹 **A machine learning-powered feature that filters distinctive logs to optimize LLM input and avoid rate limits.**
 🔹 **Testing generalization performance (e.g., ensuring that rules created based on two obfuscation patterns also work against other obfuscation patterns).**
-🔹 **Additional syntax checks (e.g., preventing minor mistakes such as using contain instead of contains and automatically correcting small errors in the detection field).**
+🔹 **Additional syntax checks (e.g., preventing minor mistakes such as using contains instead of contain and automatically correcting small errors in the detection field).**
-🔹 **A machine learning-powered feature that filters distinctive logs to optimize LLM input and avoid rate limits.**

 ---

-SigmaOptimizer **simplifies and automates threat hunting** by enabling efficient rule generation and validation.
+SigmaOptimizer **simplifies and automates threat hunting, SOC, and forensic** by enabling efficient rule generation and validation.
 Try it out to enhance your **Sigma-based detection strategy!** 🚀